wp-plugins/multi-twitter-widget/readme.txt

 ## CHANGELOG
+- 1.5.0 Roger did an overhaul on the plugin supporting oath and other more modern conventions
 - 1.4.3 Fixing the auto link conversion thanks to Roger
 - 1.4.2 Code cleanup
 - 1.4.1 Updating docs and links